nivrith/tygen/README.md

   \__|  \__, |  \__, |  \___| |_| |_|
         |___/   |___/
 ?
 What do you want to name your module? awesome-package ?
 What is your module description?
-My remarkable module ?
+My gnarly module
+?
+What is your name?
+Nivrith
+?
 What is your GitHub username? nivrith
 ?
 What is your email nivrithgomatam@gmail.com
 🥁 Preparing cauldron...